ConcaveTrillion/train_pgdp_ocr/README.md

 I used: `pipx install uv` (you will need pipx to do this), upgrade with `pipx upgrade uv`

+The Wget way is probably better.

 Then run `uv venv` to create a venv.

 Deactivate any current venv (`deactivate`), then activate the venv `source .venv/bin/activate`

+Clone pd-book-tools from github in the parent directory of this repo. gh repo clone ConcaveTrillion/pd-book-tools

 Install dependencies.
 `uv sync`